1.1 City employees are “at will’ employees.

 (a) This manual contains the policies and the procedures, which both the City and all its employees shall follow during an employee’s employment by the City.
 The City Council may amend or repeal these policies and these procedures.
 The City intends these policies and procedures to govern the employment relationship between the City and its employees.
 Employees may rely upon these policies and procedures so long as they are in effect.
 If, however, an employee receives specific notice from the Mayor that the City intends to deviate from or change any policy or procedure as to that employee, the contents of specific notice shall solely govern that employee’s employment relationship with the City.

-(b) THIS MANUAL PROVIDES CITY EMPLOYEES WITH PROCEDURAL PROTECTION ONLY.
-ALL CITY EMPLOYEES ARE EMPLOYED STRICTLY AT THE WILL OF THE CITY.
+(b) ALL CITY EMPLOYEES ARE EMPLOYED STRICTLY AT THE WILL OF THE CITY.
 BECAUSE ALL CITY EMPLOYEES ARE “AT WILL EMPLOYEES.”
 NOTHING CONTAINED IN THIS MANUAL IS MEANT TO, NOR SHALL, CONSTITUTE ANY WAIVER OF THE CITY’S RIGHT TO TERMINATE ANY CITY EMPLOYEE, INCLUDING DEPARTMENT HEADS, FOR ANY REASON.

 (c) These personnel policies apply to all City employees.
 These personnel policies shall not apply to elected officials and independent contractors.
 If any provision conflicts with any provision of a valid and effective collective bargaining agreement, the provision of the collective bargaining agreement shall govern.
 Similarly, if any provision conflicts with any provision of applicable Civil Service rules and regulations, the provision of the Civil Service rules and regulations shall govern.
 In all other cases, these policies shall govern.